DAILY BEST KNOWLEDGE

 Architectural Marvels and Engineering

-The Egyptians built the pyramids, the utmost well-known of which is the Great Pyramid of Giza, one of the Seven Wonders of the Ancient World.
+The Egyptians built the pyramids, the most well-known of which is the Great Pyramid of Giza, one of the Seven Wonders of the Ancient World.
 These structures required a great understanding of math, geometry, and engineering.
 Their talents as architects are also evident in the Sphinx, the temples, and the tombs.

 Writing and Knowledge

-Hieroglyphics were the complicated writing system used by the Egyptians, consisting of logos as well as some alphabet letters.
+Hieroglyphics was the complicated writing system used by the Egyptians, consisting of logos as well as some alphabet letters.
 They produced religious texts, administrative documents, and scientific knowledge in their own writing.
 Paper, in the form of papyrus, was developed for writing.

 Medicine and Astronomy